5wHN28Dg/tele-notify/README.md

    * Extract text from the message body and image (if present).
    * Check for required keywords.
    * Skip if it’s a duplicate of one of your last 10 messages.
-   * Forward it to your target channel.
+   * Forward it to your target chat.

 ## 📜 License